Research Fellow, Dean's Office, Medicine

 The primary responsibilities of the successful candidate will be to:

-- Contribute to the preparation of competitive grant applications to expand on the project’s aims and scope
+- Contribute to the preparation of competitive grant applications to conduct empirical research and develop citizen engagement activities with the system oversight model

-The research position is for two years full time, subject to satisfactory performance.
-The successful applicant will report to Assistant Professor G. Owen Schaefer.
+The research position is for two years full time, renewable for the duration of the project.
+The successful applicant will report to Assistant Professor Tamra Lysaght.